heimdal/heimdal/lib/asn1/README.md

 	   •	   enable saving of as-received encodings of specific types for the purpose of signature validation;
 	   •	   generate add/remove utility functions for array types;
-	   •	   decorate generated ‘struct’ types with fields that are nei- ther encoded nor decoded;
+	   •	   decorate generated ‘struct’ types with fields that are nei‐ ther encoded nor decoded;
      etc.